bluesky/bluesky/doc/source/comparison-with-spec.rst

 * Easy hardware configuration
 * Interruption handling (Ctrl+C)
 * Integration with EPICS (and potentially other instrument control systems)
+* "Pseudomotors" presenting virtual axes
-* "Pseudomotors" and integration with reciprocal space transformation code
+* Integration with reciprocal space transformation code

 Bluesky has also addressed certain limitations of SPEC.
 In fairness to SPEC, we have the benefit of learning from its decades of use, and we are standing on